-Many website platforms will host their own analytics tools, and to be honest, they’re very much the same in terms of the range of data they provide you with – which is a very good thing.
-If your platform doesn’t have its own analytics function, there is always Google Analytics – a widely used and trusted tool for measuring website activity.
+First up in our guide to website analytics, it’s choosing your analytics tool.
+Many website platforms will host their own analytics tools.
+To be honest, they all provide you with pretty much the same range of data – which is a very good thing.
+If your platform doesn’t have its own analytics function, there is always Google Analytics.
+Google Analytics is a widely used and trusted tool for measuring website activity.

 Understand your website goals

-Are you hoping to improve traffic?
-You’d probably want to start looking at the number of hits your website currently gets, on a daily, weekly and monthly basis.
+Before you can even put the other tips in this guide to website analytics to use, you need to know your goals.
+Are you hoping to improve your traffic?
+If so, you probably want to start looking at the number of hits your website currently gets daily, weekly and monthly.

-Look for trends in peaks and drops, and see how that corresponds to changes you’ve made to your site – have you just added a new blog for example?
+Look for trends in peaks and drops, and see how that corresponds to changes you’ve made to your site.
+For example, you may have just added a new blog post.

 It’s very useful to know where the traffic is coming from, and analytics tools will tell you this.
-For example, if a lot of traffic is coming through your social media pages, you’ll know to continue to grow these channels as they’re working for you – learning from best practice is a great place to start.
+For example, a lot of traffic might be coming through your social media pages.
+From this, you’ll know to continue to grow these channels as they’re working for you.
+Learning from best practice is a great place to start.

-If the numbers are low for traffic from search engines, you may want to consider improving your SEO and potentially investing in PPC.
-All of this is learned via your analytics tools, so it’s essential that you monitor it regularly to grow and improve your online business and presence.
+If the numbers are low for traffic from search engines, you may want to consider improving your SEO.
+In addition, you could think about investing in Pay-Per-Click marketing.
+You can learn all of this via your analytics tools, so it’s essential that you monitor it regularly.
+This will allow you to grow and improve your online business and presence.

-Learning which pages on your website are most popular will tell you a great deal about your customers and what their interests are.
-This will support in building your online presence and creating relevant content.
+Learning which pages on your website are most popular will tell you a great deal about your customers and their interests.
+As a result, this will support you in building your online presence and creating relevant content.

-Understanding at what position in the site your customers leave is also useful.
-If there is a stand-out page that sees the highest abandonment rate, it would be worth revising the content and signposting to alternative positions on the site.
-Where you lead them and how you do so will largely depend on the nature of your business and your website.
+Furthermore, understanding at what position in the site your customers leave is also useful.
+If there is a stand-out page that sees the highest abandonment rate, it would be worth revising the content.
+Signpost to alternative positions on the site; where and how you lead them will depend on your business and website.